Living from the inside out: Notes on values-based living

 Most of these decisions happen on autopilot, running on patterns and scripts we didn't necessarily choose.
 Answering questions we're not even aware we're asking: What will make me look good?
 What will keep me safe, worthy, loved?
 What do others need or expect from me?
 How can I avoid disappointing others?

 For many of us, these questions run in the background, silently directing the course of our lives.
-And after a while, some of us end up living lives that may look good from the outside but that can also feel unnecessarily draining, not fully ours, or even empty from the inside.
+And after a while, some of us end up living lives that may look good from the outside but that can also feel unnecessarily draining, not fully ours, or empty from the inside.

 One way many of us learned to build our lives is from the outside in: we look around at what others are doing, what we think we should do and want, what we think will keep us safe, acceptable or impressive.
 Maybe we make choices based on proving ourselves, pleasing others, or meeting expectations (our own or others') we never questioned.

 For me, it went something like this: I'd wake up exhausted even when rested, with little motivation.
 My calendar was full with meetings, courses, projects, and commitments I took on out of habit, or based on what I thought I should do/want, or people pleasing (not that I would admit to any of that at the time).
-But I couldn't tell you with real clarity what truly mattered to me under all that busyness.
+But I couldn't tell you with real clarity what truly mattered to me under that busyness.

-It eventually became clear that I was living someone else's idea of a good life.
-And I was tired.
-The special kind of tired that comes from living a life that’s not really yours.
+It eventually became clear that I was living someone else's idea of a good life, and I was tired.
+The special kind of tired that comes from living a life that's not really yours.

 Many of us weren't taught to ask what gives our life meaning, purpose and pleasure.
 Maybe we learned to survive, to fit in, to meet expectations, to avoid rejection.
 To follow our parents' or culture's values, or what we think will bring us fulfillment.

-So we developed patterns - ways of being that helped us feel safe, worthy, loved, or like we belong.
+So we developed patterns: ways of being that helped us feel safe, worthy, loved, or like we belong.
 These are basic human needs, and it makes sense that we would develop patterns to meet them growing up.
 But even as our circumstances change, these patterns keep running on autopilot, making choices we never really questioned or consciously agreed to.

 A few examples fo how schemas can get in our way: